sv4u/touchlog/SCENARIOS.md

     And I input "Draft"
     Then stdout contains "Review summary"
     And stdout contains "Options:"
-    And stdout contains "1) Open editor"
+    And stdout contains "1) Open editor again"
-    And stdout contains "3) Confirm (save & exit)"
+    And stdout contains "2) Confirm (save & exit)"
-    And stdout contains "4) Cancel (delete & exit)" And stdout contains "5) Quit and keep file"
+    And stdout contains "3) Cancel (delete & exit)" And stdout contains "4) Quit and keep file"
     And stdout contains "You can also type: :wq, :wq!, :q, :q!"

   Scenario: :q deletes the created file at the review screen